Tech news site Gizmodo sold for third time in 8 years as European publisher Keleops looks to expand

 NEW YORK (AP) — Longtime technology news and review site Gizmodo has been sold for the third time in the past eight years, this time to a European publisher looking to expand its coverage of the digital scene.

-Paris-based Keleops didn't disclose how much it paid for Gizmodo in its Tuesday announcement of the deal.
-The site fetched $135 million in 2016 when Univision Communications bought it after its previous owner, Gawker Media, went bankrupt after losing a legal battle with former professional wrestler Hulk Hogan.
+Switzerland-based Keleops didn't disclose how much it paid for Gizmodo in its Tuesday announcement of the deal.
+Gizmodo was part of a $135 million deal in 2016 when Univision Communications bought its previous owner, Gawker Media, after that company filed for bankruptcy in the fallout from a losing legal battle with former professional wrestler Hulk Hogan.

+In a staff memo provided to The Associated Press, G/O Media CEO Jim Spanfeller said Gizmodo was sold for substantially more this time than the price paid to Univision in 2019, without providing any specifics.

+“This and other increases in valuation stand as strong testament to the work of not only our editorial teams but also the core other areas of our operations,” wrote Spanfeller, who said the deal includes a commitment to keep Gizmodo's staff intact.

-G/O Media, a company created by Great Hill after the acquisition, recently sold The Onion to tech executive Jeff Lawson, who became a billionaire after founding online business software provider Twilio.
+G/O Media recently sold The Onion to tech executive Jeff Lawson, who became a billionaire after founding online business software provider Twilio.

 Lawson is asking Onion readers to donate $1 to help support it financially.
 Keleops CEO Jean-Guillaume Kleis, who founded his company a decade ago, plans to carry out a more traditional business strategy by leveraging the brand and reputation that Gizmodo has built during its more than 20 years tracking technology.

-Note: This story has been updated to correct that Keleops is based in Switzerland, not Paris, and that Gizmodo's 2016 sale to Univision Commutations was part of a $135 million purchase of Gizmodo's former parent, Gawker Media.
-The story has been corrected to add the dropped “r” to the last name of G/O Media's CEO.
-The correct spelling is Spanfeller.